-“We know a lot about organizations; they’re not as mysterious as they seem.”
-Bill Daniels and the Sy
+"We know a lot about organizations; they’re not as mysterious as they seem." –Bill Daniels

 This post contains a brief introduction to Bill and a summary of my favorite part of the interview: his description of System Four organizations.